osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 Stats with SAMtools
 ~~~~~~~~~~~~~~~~~~~

-Lets get an mapping overview:
+Lets get an mapping overview.
+For this we will use the ``samtools flagstat`` tool, which simply looks in your ``bam`` file for the `flags <http://broadinstitute.github.io/picard/explain-flags.html>` of each read and summarises them.
+The usage is as below:

 .. code:: bash

-    samtools flagstat mappings/evolved-6.sorted.dedup.bam
+    samtools flagstat my_mapped_sorted_dedup.bam

 .. todo::

    Look at the mapping statistics and understand `their meaning
    <https://www.biostars.org/p/12475/>`__.
 Discuss your results.
-   Explain why we may find mapped reads that have their mate mapped to a different chromosome/contig?
-   Can they be used for something?

-For the sorted bam-file we can get read depth for at all positions of the reference genome, e.g. how many reads are overlapping the genomic position.
+For the sorted ``bam`` file we can also get read depth for at all positions of the reference genome, e.g. how many reads are overlapping the genomic position.
+We can get some very quick statistics on this using ``samtools coverage``.
+Type that command to view the required input, and try using that now.

+We can also get considerably more detailed data using ``samtools depth``, used as below.
+Again note that here, as with almost all commands above, we are using the redirect ``>`` arrow.

 .. code:: bash

-    samtools depth mappings/evolved-6.sorted.dedup.bam | gzip > mappings/evolved-6.depth.txt.gz
+    samtools depth my_mapped_sorted_dedup.bam > my_mapping_depth.txt

 .. todo::